SherRao/MuSpace/docs/ManagementPlan.md

     <li><b>Friends</b> - Refers to accounts the user has matched with (See 4.1.1 Feature Specific Requirements) or has added by username.</li>
     <li><b>Sprint</b> - Refers to a two-week block designated to the development of a specific component of the product.</li>
     <li><b>Spam</b> - A large amount (typically more than 10 messages per second) of requests/messages sent to the system.</li>
-    <li><b>User</b> - A website visitor who has successfully created and authenticated a MuSpace account login and has connected to a Spotify Premium Account.</li>
+    <li><b>User</b> - A website visitor who has successfully created and authenticated a MuSpace account login and has connected to a Spotify Account.</li>
     <li><b>OAuth2</b> -  Open-standard authorization protocol or framework that describes how unrelated servers and services can safely allow authenticated access to their assets without actually sharing the initial, related, single logon credential.</li>
     <li><b>Sidebar</b> - Menu component on the side of the screen, separate from the main page content.
 In our case, the sidebar will be on the left side of the screen.</li>
     <li><b>Client-Side</b> - Action takes place on the user’s (the client’s) computer.</li>